replicatedhq/replicated-docs/docs/intro.md

     </li>
     <li>
         <h3>Announcing: Embedded Cluster Single-Node Beta</h3>
         <p>Replicated's next generation embedded Kubernetes solution.
-Embedded cluster offers signifantly faster installations compared to kURL and one-click updates of both the application and the cluster at the same time.</p>
+Embedded cluster offers signifantly faster installations compared to kURL, as well as one-click updates of both the application and the cluster at the same time.</p>
     </li>
     <li>
       <a href="/vendor/embedded-overview">Learn more</a>